mrWh1te/Botmation/README.md

 # Introduction

-[Botmation](https://botmation.dev) is simple declarative framework for building bots in TypeScript using [Puppeteer](https://github.com/puppeteer/puppeteer).
+[Botmation](https://botmation.dev) is a simple declarative framework for building bots in TypeScript using [Puppeteer](https://github.com/puppeteer/puppeteer).
 It follows a simple, composable pattern focused on a single type of function called a BotAction.

 BotActions do everything, from simple tasks in crawling and scraping the web, to logging in & automating social media.
 They are composable, so they are easily assembled.